HeardLibrary/digital-scholarship/script/python/wg.md

 ## Venue

 The Working Group meets in the Eskind Training Room (Room 010 in the basement of the Eskind Biomedical Library).
+To get there, walk past the circulation desk and veer to the left.
+Take the elevators or stair down one floor, then turn right when you come out.

 ## Schedule - Spring 2018